APPENDICES

 3

 Youngest son Guillaume, fils, born at Pointe Coupée in April 1772, married Marie-Anne, called Manon, daughter of French Creole Joseph Bergeron, at Pointe Coupée in February 1793.
-Their son Paulin was born at Pointe Coupée in January 1794, Zeno or Zenon in December 1795, Guillaume III was baptized at Pointe Coupee, age 3 months, in June 1803, and Terence was born in May 1805.
+Their son Paulin was born at Pointe Coupée in January 1794, Zéno or Zénon in December 1795, Guillaume III was baptized at Pointe Coupee, age 3 months, in June 1803, and Terence was born in May 1805.
 They also had a son named Émile.
-Guillaume, fils died in Pointe Coupee Parish in May 1842; the priest who recorded his burial said that Guillaume, "Sr." died at "age 75 yrs.," but he was "only" 70.
+Guillaume, fils died in Pointe Coupee Parish in May 1842; the priest who recorded the burial said that Guillaume, "Sr." died at "age 75 yrs.," but he was 70.
 At least five of his sons, perhaps more, settled in Pointe Coupee Parish.

 3a